-The Bridges and Brokers of Global Campaigns in the Context of Social Media
+The Bridges and Brokers of Protest Campaigns Using Social Media

 University of Pennsylvania - Annenberg School for Communication